-The analysis of Power and its aesthetic prompted Mauri to question himself about the role of “Evil” in the history of humanity, on the mechanisms of violence and of standardisation – through an artistic language of signs and attitudes aimed at controlling and eliminating the “other” –, exposing oppressive and discriminatory dynamics and the glorification of values hinging on identity and the figure of the Übermensch.
-His works, of fairly recent conception, are still highly topical today.
+The analysis of Power and its aesthetics led Mauri to question the role of “evil” in the history of humanity, on the mechanisms of violence and homologation – through a language of signs and behaviors that have as their objective the control and ‘elimination of the other -, exposing the oppressive and discriminating dynamics and the exaltation of identity and superhomistic values.
+His works, conceived in the recent past, keep their actuality intact.

-The exhibition at the Museo Novecento opens with one of his famous Schermi [Screens] (from the late 1950s), works involving the use of white surfaces for projecting and restoring images and phrases, where Mauri reworks the concept of drawing as a form intimately linked with writing and monochrome.
+The exhibition at the Museo Novecento opens with one of the famous Screens (from the late 1950s), works characterized by the use of white surfaces designed to project and return images and phrases, in which Mauri re-elaborates the concept of drawing as an intimately linked form to writing and monochrome.

-The exhibition also included the rarely seen series Apocalisse [Apocalypse] (1980s) and Dramophone, in which the image of the disc as a “world already recorded” recalls the subjects of predestination and destiny.
-A reflection on language as an instrument aimed at redefining space resurfaces in the horizon line created by the snapshots of Linguaggio è guerra [Language is war] (1974), images taken from illustrated magazines that prompt one to dwell on the value of language as a weapon.
+Over the years, Mauri’s “drawings” also appear in the form of collages and installations, as in the case of the Dresser-drawing (1990), made up of several objects from different eras.
+The exhibition itinerary includes the almost unreleased series of the Apocalypse (from the Eighties) and the Dramophone, in which the image of the record as a “world already recorded” recalls the theme of the predestination of destiny.
+The reflection on language as an instrument aimed at redefining space returns to the horizon line created by the shots of Linguaggio è guerra (1974), images taken from illustrated magazines that invite us to dwell on the value of language as a weapon.